 New Faculty Institute includes orientation in August and monthly meetings for provisional faculty and new adjuncts.
 Provisional faculty are required to attend monthly meetings for their first two years and are welcome in their third year.
 New adjunct faculty receive a stipend for attendance during their first three years.

-New Faculty Institute meets on the second Friday of the month.
+New Faculty Institute meets once a month.
 Programs include meetings with support staff and faculty from around the college.
 We focus on the logistics of teaching at NMC and best practices for college instruction.

 Friday Forum